TeamDmod/dmod/README.md

 Issues should be reported to us through the repository's issues.

 ## The Project
 We're building a platform connecting Community Owners with Moderators.
 We want to make the moderation team process within discord as seamless as possible, with as few stops as possible.
-We look forward to seeing your contributions
+We look forward to seeing your contributions.

 ## Contributing
-### Version Control
+### Version Controling
-Always make a new branch or fork for your work, no matter how small.
+Always make a new branch or fork for your work, no matter how small the change is.
 This makes it easy for others to track each set of changes.

 **Don’t** submit unrelated changes in the same branch/pull request!
-We shouldn’t have to reject your awesome bugfix because of a feature you bundled it with needs more work.
+We shouldn’t have to reject your awesome bug fix because of a feature you bundled it with needs more work.

 New features should branch off of the 'master' branch.
 Bug fixes should branch off whichever branch the bug effects